Distributed Koopman Operator Learning from Sequential Observations: Introduction

 Recent work has explored various approaches for distributed Koopman operator learning.
-In~\citet{nandanoori2021data}, a block-wise Koopman formulation is proposed for multi-agent systems, but the focus remains on block-structured learning under central data access assumptions.
-The studied approach in \citet{mukherjee2022learning} extends this by exploiting graph sparsity and geometric structure, yet their formulation assumes availability of full-row partitions across agents.
-Deep learning-based methods such as~\citet{hao2024distributed222, hao2024distributed} propose distributed deep Koopman algorithms using neural networks for system identification and control, requiring synchronized neural architectures and backpropagation routines across agents.
-In~\citet{liu2020towards}, a distributed method is developed under state-based decomposability assumptions to ensure convergence, yet the structure relies on decomposing the dictionary across agents, limiting flexibility in observation patterns.
-In contrast, our work focuses on the distributed solution of a Frobenius-norm-based Koopman approximation problem with temporal data fragmentation across agents, arising naturally in sensing-constrained scenarios such as unmanned aerial vehicle (UAV) or satellite missions.
-More precisely, in many practical settings, agents must observe a system sequentially due to bandwidth, sensing, or energy constraints as in satellite missions (e.g., Landsat \citet{wulder2012opening}) or multi-UAV sensing and tracking \citet{101007ffgghh, cao2012overview}.
-Each agent collects partial temporal snapshots, and information is fused over time to reconstruct an approximation of unknown nonlinear dynamics.
-The proposed algorithm operates over a generic communication graph and ensures convergence via an augmented-gradient consensus scheme, without requiring raw-data exchange, deep models or parametric dictionaries.
-The convergence is guaranteed under a unified matrix-theoretic formulation, and validated through rigorous simulations.
+In~\citep{nandanoori2021data}, a block-wise Koopman formulation is proposed for multi-agent systems, but the focus remains on block-structured learning under central data access assumptions.
+The studied approach in \citep{mukherjee2022learning} extends this by exploiting graph sparsity and geometric structure.
+Deep learning-based methods such as~\citep{hao2024distributed222, hao2024distributed} propose distributed deep Koopman algorithms using neural networks for system identification and control, requiring synchronized neural architectures and backpropagation routines across agents.
+In~\citep{liu2020towards}, a distributed method is developed under state-based decomposability assumptions to ensure convergence.
+More recently,~\citep{azarbahram2025distributedSafe} investigates distributed Koopman learning with an emphasis on perception and safe navigation through information exchange.

+Our work focuses on the distributed solution of a Frobenius-norm-based Koopman approximation problem under temporally fragmented data access across agents.
+This setting arises naturally in sensing-constrained scenarios, such as multi-UAV monitoring or satellite-based observation, where agents are unable to continuously record system trajectories due to bandwidth, energy, or sensing limitations (e.g., Landsat~\citep{wulder2012opening}), or multi-UAV sensing and tracking~(e.g., \citep{101007ffgghh, cao2012overview}).
+In such environments, agents must observe a shared system sequentially over time, resulting in partial temporal snapshots that are distributed across the network rather than spatially partitioned or centrally available.
+While Koopman-based representations are attractive in practice due to their linear structure and compatibility with prediction and control, existing distributed formulations typically rely on block-structured subsystems, synchronized learning architectures, or specialized information exchange mechanisms.